 Our largest suite was the painting studio of Josephine Wood Colby and visiting artists.
-With soaring tray ceiling, large fireplace, window seats and spacious sitting/work area and deck, this quirky room features a Queen size bed, copper slipper tub in the room, and a separate shower room.
+With soaring tray ceiling, large working fireplace, window seats and spacious sitting/work area and deck, this quirky room features a King size bed, copper slipper tub in the room, and a separate shower room.

 Overlooking the rose trellises is this “sweet” suite showcasing a wall of the original stone house as a backdrop to the daybed set across from the matching Queen size bed and fireplace.
 With a private deck and two person shower, it is a serene getaway.

 Apple and pear trees dot the property surrounding the inn.
 This corner suite gets early morning sunrises which might tempt you to rise from the king size bed.
 There is also a decorative fireplace in the sitting/work area, and separate soaking tub and shower.

 We are located at 85 Tamarack Rd, Byram Township, NJ 07821 just 5 miles North of Interstate 80.
 Take Route 80 East or West to exit 25 (Route 206 North Newton, Stanhope).
 Stay on Route 206 North for 4 miles, then turn right on Tamarack Road.
 The Inn is just over a mile up the road on the left.